List of Marvel Comics characters: K: Shen Kuei

+Zelda Kurtzberg

+Zelda Kurtzberg is a character created by Stan Lee and Jack Kirby, first appearing in X-Men (vol. 1) #7 (July, 1964).
+She is a waitress that dates Bobby Drake (Iceman) briefly, who often ditched her to assume his superhero identity, of which she was oblivious.
+She introduced Hank McCoy (Beast) to Vera Cantor.

 Kylun

-Kylun (Colin McKay) is a fictional mutant character appearing in American comics books published by Marvel Comics.
+Kylun (Colin McKay) is a mutant character appearing in American comics books published by Marvel Comics.
 He is a superhero and a reoccurring member of Excalibur.
 The character, created by Alan Davis and Chris Claremont, first appeared in Excalibur #2 (July, 1988).
 His mutation gives him a lion-like appearance as well as the ability to perfectly mimic any sound he hears.
 He also wields the Blades of Zz'ria, twin blades that are unable to harm the pure of heart.

 Colin McKay is a mutant from Earth-616, who escaped to the alternate reality of Ee'rath after being chased by soldiers of the crime lord, Vixen.
 On this planet, he was trained to be a warrior under the care of the royal mystic Zz'ria and fell in love with Princess Sa'tneen.
 Later in his life, the evil sorcerer Necrom attacked the kingdom and slew much of the population.
 Kylun and Sa'tneen fought Necrom, with Sa'tneen perishing.

 Necrom fled to Earth-616 and Kylun followed, where he met and joined Excalibur.
 Necrom was later defeated by Rachel Summers and Kylun continued to stay with Excalibur.
 He buried Sa'tneen at Braddock Manor before he left to meet his parents, but was attacked and captured by Warpies.
 He was later freed to aid Excalibur.

 Later, Colin was transported to the Age of X-Man plane, where he worked as a personal trainer.
 He was later freed, and joined the mutant nation of Krakoa, as well as the Knights of X on Otherworld at times.

-K'ythri
+K'ythri and Sharra

-K'ythri is a deity created by Warren Ellis and Carlos Pacheco and first appeared as a depiction along with his wife Sharra in Starjammers #1.
+K'ythri and Sharra are deities created by Warren Ellis and Carlos Pacheco, and were first depicted in Starjammers #1.

 According to the Shi'ar mythology, the two chief deities, K'ythri and Sharra, were the creators of the universe.
 At first, they were enemies to each other, but were then forced into marriage, in which they found love.
-At their day of marriage, K'ythri presented her the M'Kraan Crystal as their sign of love.
+At their day of marriage, K'ythri presented Sharra the M'Kraan Crystal as their sign of love.

 They were worshipped by the Shi'ar for millennia, until they were killed by Amatsu-Mikaboshi, but it seems that they had come back to life.

-They were then convinced by Loki that they needed to force the new Thor to take part on their Challenge of Gods in order to prove their superiority.
-Even though they outscored Thor, thanks to their disposition to cause mass suffering in order complete certain tasks, the challenge's officiate Shadrak declared Thor as the winner, since she inspired the Asgardian gods to help her in defense.

-Infuriated, they called upon "their sister" the Phoenix Force to destroy all reality, but with the help of Quentin Quire, Thor and the Asgardians appeased the Phoenix Force.
-Sharra and K'ythri were then imprisoned in Omnipotence City, since they had broken the divine law.